Aerial telescope: Replicas

 In May 2014 a working replica of an aerial Huygens telescope was unveiled at the Old Leiden Observatory in Leiden.
 It was commissioned by Hans de Rijk, a Dutch science promoter.
-It was unveiled during the first annual 'Kaiser Lente Lezingen' (Kaiser Spring Lectures), which is a local astronomy lecture event.
+It was unveiled during the first annual Kaiser Lentelezingen (Kaiser Spring Lectures), which is a local astronomy lecture event.
 Unlike the original telescopes this one only has a 4-meter focal length, making it much easier to operate as compared to the original.
 The telescope is so far the only known fully working replica in the world.
 It can be seen on open days at the Old Observatory and on special request during tours.